Hybridization Number on Three Rooted Binary Trees is EPT: Tight networks

 Deleting all edges of $H$ that are not contained in $\bigcup_{T \in \T}H(T)$ does not violate conditions~\ref{cond:acyclic-network}--\ref{cond:start-at-the-root}\comment{LI}{Note that this cannot create new leaves because then the edge entering the new leaf would also have been deleted.} and establishes condition~\ref{cond:no-useless-edges}.
 Since it also does not increase the hybridization number of~$\H$, we obtain a network with hybridization number at most $k$ that satisfies conditions \ref{cond:acyclic-network}--\ref{cond:no-useless-edges}.

 \paragraph{Condition~\ref{cond:bifurcating-nodes}.}

-As long as there is a \emph{non-splitting} non-root node $x$, that is, a non-root node with only one child, we contract the edge $e$ between $x$ and its child in $H$ and in every tree image $H(T) \in \E$ that includes $e$, and merge any parallel edges this may create.
+As long as there is a \emph{non-splitting} non-root node $x$, that is, a non-root node with only one child \revA{(which may arise after the modifications from the previous paragraph)}, we contract the edge $e$ between $x$ and its child in $H$ and in every tree image $H(T) \in \E$ that includes $e$, and merge any parallel edges this may create.
 Each such contraction reduces the number of non-splitting non-root nodes by one, does not introduce any violations of conditions~\ref{cond:acyclic-network}--\ref{cond:no-useless-edges}, and does not increase the hybridization number of~$\H$.
 Thus, we eventually obtain a network with hybridization number at most $k$ that satisfies conditions~\ref{cond:acyclic-network}--\ref{cond:bifurcating-nodes}.

 \paragraph{Condition~\ref{cond:every-node-splits}.}